 Other research used electromagnetic fields to treat both breast cancer and colon cancer cells.
 The results clearly showed the disintegration of cancer cells compared to untreated cells, resulting in early cell death in just three days.
 More research (2017) shows that low-frequency magnetic fields can inhibit lung cancer cell growth by killing cancer cells.

 Ultimately, research indicates that treating cancer with intrabuccally administered

-electromagnetic fields is generally safe and well-tolerated in patients, and may even lead to long lasting therapeutic responses in patients with advanced cancer
+electromagnetic fields is generally safe and well-tolerated in patients, and may even lead to long-lasting therapeutic responses in patients with advanced cancer

 How to Use a Rife Machine

-While the specific instructions of each machine will differ, treatment generally involves putting your feet on an electrical pad or holding plasma tubes which are attached to the Rife machine.
+While the specific instructions of each machine will differ, treatment generally involves putting your feet on an electrical pad or holding plasma tubes that are attached to the Rife machine.
 You may also be able to attach electrodes to your palms or feet.
-Some machines come with an electrode gel to help the electrodes better stick to skin and avoid electrical shocks or burns that can result from improper contact between your skin and the electrode.
+Some machines come with an electrode gel to help the electrodes better stick to the skin and avoid electrical shocks or burns that can result from improper contact between your skin and the electrode.
 Electromagnetic waves produced by the machine will go through your body once the process is initiated.
 People typically use a Rife machine for just a few minutes several times a week.